LGirrbach/sigmorphon-2023-glossing/README.md

 ```
 conda activate glossing
 ```
-And finally install the dependencies in [requirements.txt]:
+Then, install the dependencies in [requirements.txt]:
 ```
 pip install -r requirements.txt
 ```

+Finally, place the shared task data in the repository, i.e. there should be a folder called `data`, which can be obtained from [the shared task's main repository](https://github.com/sigmorphon/2023glossingST).

 ## Train a model
-To train a single model, run
+To train a single model and get predictions for the corresponding test set, run
 ```
 python main.py --language LANGUAGE --model MODEL --track TRACK
 ```